 A company is considered tax resident in Romania if:

-- it has the head-office situated in Romania and it was set-up under the EU law, or
+- it has its head office situated in Romania and it was set-up under EU law, or

-- has its ‘place of effective management’ (POEM) in Romania.
+- it has its ‘place of effective management’ (POEM) in Romania.

 Permanent establishment (PE)